-Picture this: it’s a sunny autumnal afternoon in Montréal’s handsome Plateau neighborhood.
+Picture this: it’s a sunny autumnal afternoon in Montréal’s handsome Plateau neighbourhood.
 The sidewalks are speckled with golden leaves and the air smells of freshly baked croissants.
-Along the sidewalks and down the bicycle lanes, locals contentedly engaged in wholesome outdoor activities: walking, jogging, rollerblading peddling.
+Along the sidewalks and down the bicycle lanes, locals contentedly engaged in wholesome outdoor activities: walking, jogging, rollerblading and pedalling.
 If this description sounds like the love child of a tourism ad and a Body Break commercial, then I’ve sufficiently succeeded.
 That’s exactly what the scene feels like.

 Text and photos by Daniel Baylis

-Like many of folks enjoying the outdoors, I have come to breathe fresh air and put my legs to work.
+Like many folks enjoying the outdoors, I have come to the neighbourhood to breathe fresh air and put my legs to work.
 But I also have a secondary (and geekier) objective: to “test walk” a mobile application, one that unlocks the world’s longest network of recreational trails.
 With enough gumption, this app could help me reach the Yukon.
 For today, however, I’ll settle for something more bite-sized.

 Aptly called “The Great Trail”

 One of the most important things to understand about The Great Trail is that it is big.
 That is, of course, an understatement.
 At 23,922 kilometres, The Great Trail is ginormous.
 It’s downright magisterial.
 Given this magnitude, the act of navigating such a beast becomes rather daunting.
 Physical maps would be cumbersome and heavy, and the task of putting up markers (and maintaining them) becomes virtually impossible.
 As such, a mobile app — something digital yet transportable — provides a smart solution to both trail guardians and trail users.